Previterror/fs-journal/journal/01/questions.md

     > It is always worth mocking up a design and getting the other team members feedback before going and spending a bunch of time on something without being sure everyone is on the same page.

 10. Define the display `:flex property:`
-    > Display flex allows for styling your website more **flexibly**.
+    > Display flex allows for styling your website more **flexibly** especially when sizes of elements may not be known.
 You can easily choose how to stack your elements in a flex box as well as aligning and justifying them.

 11. What `CSS` properties affect the size of a box model?
     > Margin, border, padding.
 Margin adds extra space outside of the element, border creates a divide between the element and the rest of the site, padding adds extra space inside of the element.